Rob Cordemans: College

-He attended Indian River State College, where he was the 1997 Florida Junior College pitcher of the year, but he was not drafted out of college.
+Cordemans attended Indian River State College, where he was the 1997 Florida Junior College pitcher of the year.
+His 1.47 ERA was fourth-best among junior college pitchers.
+However, he suffered an arm injury the next year and was not drafted out of college.
 He was a finesse pitcher, and he threw a mid- to upper-80s fastball and an upper-70s changeup.
-He played for Team Netherlands in the 2019 European Baseball Championship, and competed for it at the Africa/Europe 2020 Olympic Qualification tournament, in Italy in September 2019.
+Cordemans signed with the Montreal Expos in late 1998 but chose to return to the Netherlands rather than play in the minors.